 This webinar series is aimed at addressing sepsis education and subtopics across the entire continuum of care – from critical care nurses to home care staff.
 Each webinar is free and features experts in fields related to the webinar topic.
 Check back for new topics and to access recordings of past webinars.

 Can’t make the live webinar?
 Register for the webinar anyway to receive the recording within 24 hours of the presentation.

 Have a suggestion for future topics or speakers?
 Email us at firstname.lastname@example.org and let us know.

 This webinar series is made possible with support from bioMérieux, Inc.

-New Sepsis Intervention Initiative in Home Care and Beyond
+New Sepsis Intervention Initiatives in Home Care and Beyond

-This session will present the development of the Home Care Association of New York State (HCA) Home Care Sepsis Initiative and Tool.
-Feedback and lessons learned about the clinical use of the Tool will be discussed.
-A major foundation project grant to promote statewide adoption, use, and cross-sector collaboration in sepsis response was recently awarded to HCA.
-Explanation of this initiative and implementation will be provided as it can be adopted in other states, in other sectors and in innovative models (e.g., sepsis bundles).
-Case examples will help to further clarify the clinical application of early recognition and treatment of sepsis.
+This session presents the development of the Home Care Association of New York State (HCA) Home Care Sepsis Initiative and Tool.
+Feedback and lessons learned about the clinical use of the Tool are discussed.
+A major foundation project grant to promote statewide adoption, use, and cross-sector collaboration in sepsis response was awarded to HCA.
+Explanation of this initiative and implementation are provided as it can be adopted in other states, in other sectors and in innovative models (e.g., sepsis bundles).
+Case examples help to further clarify the clinical application of early recognition and treatment of sepsis.

 Amy Bowerman, RN BSN